FDSN/StationXML/docs/examples/Setra_270-intro.rst

    4.0, 1000
    5.0, 1100

-e.g., over this voltage range (0-5V), the input (mbar of pressure) is a linear function of the output (Volts).

-Bound Values for polynomial:
-Lower 600 mbar
-Upper 1100 mbar

 Assume we use an 8 bit digitizer where 0 counts = 0 volts and 255 counts = 5 volts.
 This translates to a digitizer gain of 51 Counts/volt.